 Rye Harbour is just two miles outside of town.
-It’s possible to walk from town, but it’s not a particularly picturesque trail, as it leads through an industrial estate.
-We took the car and it was easy to park at Rye Harbour car park.
+You can walk from town centre to the harbour.
+However, it’s not a particularly picturesque trail, as it crosses through an industrial estate.
+We took the car and found it easy to park at Rye Harbour car park.

-On arrival, we walked up to the RNLI Lifeboat Station, past Bosun’s Bite Café and to the River Rother, where a few people were crabbing.
+On arrival, we walked up to the RNLI Lifeboat Station, past Bosun’s Bite Café and to the River Rother, where several families were crabbing.
 We had a look at the boats, but then moved on for a visit to Rye Nature Reserve.

 Rye Nature Reserve